build-on-aws/deploying-trurl-2-on-amazon-sagemaker/README.md

 #### What this word really means?
 Who is *Trurl*? :robot:

 Even that *Trurl* as a word may look like a set of arbitrary letters put together, it actually makes sense. *Trurl* is one of the characters known from [Stanislaw Lem’s](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Lem) science-fiction novel, ["The Cyberiad"](https://en.wikipedia.org/wiki/The_Cyberiad).
-According to the author of the book, he is a robotic engineer, *a constructor*, with almost godlike abilities.
-In one of the stories, he creates a machine called "Elektrybałt", which by description resembles today’s [GPT](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer) solutions.
+According to the author of the book, *Trurl* is a robotic engineer :robot:, *a constructor*, with almost godlike abilities.
+In one of the stories, he creates a machine called "*Elektrybałt*", which by description resembles today’s [GPT](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer) solutions.
 You can clearly see, that this particular name is definitely not a coincidence.

-#### What is *LLaMA 2*?
+#### What is *LLaMA 2*? :llama:

 [LLaMA 2](https://ai.meta.com/resources/models-and-libraries/llama/) is a family of *Large Language Models (LLMs)* developed by [Meta](https://ai.meta.com).
 This collection of pretrained and fine-tuned models is ranging in scale from 7 billion to 70 billion parameters.
 As the name suggests it is a 2nd iteration, and those models are trained on 2 trillion tokens and have double the context length of [LLaMA 1](https://ai.meta.com/blog/large-language-model-llama-meta-ai).